ytknzw/code4wine/README.md

-# code4wine
+# Code for Wine
-Code for wine: repository for wine-related data science projects
+A repository for wine-related data science projects.